 Hoogovens Museum, IJmuiden

 Located to the south of Zuid-Kennemerland National Park, the Amsterdamse Waterleidingduinen make up a nature reserve, which also helps supply drinking water for Amsterdam.
 The hundreds of dunes of the Waterleidingduinen filter rainwater, the first step in the process of creating fresh drinking water for the city’s residents.
 It’s a great place for a walk, run or hike, but bicycles aren’t allowed in - helping to protect the dune landscape.
 Instead, a dedicated cycle path connects the park to the coastline.
 It’s not uncommon to see wild foxes romping through the underbrush and deer grazing in the dunes.
-And there’s naturally also plenty of plant life: the Amsterdamse Waterleidingduinen is home to the largest array of toadstools and mushrooms in the Netherlands.
+And naturally, there’s also plenty of plant life: the Amsterdamse Waterleidingduinen is home to the largest array of toadstools and mushrooms in the Netherlands.

 Culture lovers heading to Amsterdam Beach will be pleasantly surprised by Country Estate Beeckestijn, an 18th-century summer residence in Velsen-Zuid.
 The estate is rich with history and features a massive, unique landscaped garden that’s perfect for a midday stroll.
 A long period of restoration in a number of stages, which started back in 1969, will see the gardens restored to their former 18th-century glory.
 The combination of two different styles - the geometric gardens in baroque style and the more playful landscaped garden - is unique in the Netherlands.
 Here you can find a rose garden with pergola, a herb garden with a serpentine wall, symmetrically shaped formal flower beds and a cherry garden.
 In addition, the gardens have been laid out with ponds, garden sculptures and original features, such as the ice house and the gardener’s cottage.